magnussommarsjo/climate_control/README.md

 > **husdata**
 > This package includes everything to control and read data from the H60 husdata box and also a structure for handling different heat pump controllers like the Rego1000.
-> It utilizes the `httpx` package for doing http requests from the H60 box.

 > **controller**
 > This package uses the other packages and also includes the main entry point for starting all.
 It also implements specific setup for the H60 together with Rego1000 controller.